 - Nail trimming – a good manicurist or pedicurist will ask if you would like to have your fingernails/toenails trimmed.
 It’s up to you whether you want this service done or not.

 - Gentle massage – for a manicure, most manicurists will provide a light hand massage; for a pedicure, you’ll get a light massage on your feet and up your calves.

-- Polish – and of course there’s the polish application.
-You’ll have lots of color variety to choose from at a salon.
+- Polish – and of course, there’s the polish application.
+You’ll have lots of color varieties to choose from at a salon.